 Reach out to Fitness Influencers

-This is something most people don't do when they first start blogging.
+This is something most people don’t do when they first start a fitness blog.
 Take advantage of this form of promotion to get tons of traffic to your website.
 Reach out to various blogs and influencers in your niche as soon as your blog is live.

 Tell them that you’ve just created an awesome new blog that you would love to have featured on their blog or social media.
 Even if you only get a few yeses, it still gives you access to a massive audience that you otherwise wouldn’t have had access to.

 Just make sure that the content you want them to share or link to is high-quality and full of value for their audiences, as well.